Holodeck: Origins

 Two photographs of a single hologram taken from different viewpoints.
 Holograms provide a real-world starting point for the fictional holodeck of Star Trek.

 Prior to Star Trek, science-fiction writer Ray Bradbury wrote about a technology-powered "nursery", a virtual reality room able to reproduce any place one imagines, in his 1950 story "The Veldt".

 The word holograph comes from the Greek words ὅλος (holos; "whole") and γραφή (graphē; "writing" or "drawing").
 Hungarian-British physicist Dennis Gabor received the Nobel Prize in Physics in 1971 "for his invention and development of the holographic method", work done in the late 1940s.
 The discovery was an unexpected result of research into improving electron microscopes; the original technique is still used and is known as electron holography.
 Optical holography was made possible by the development of the laser in 1960.
 The first practical optical holograms recording 3D objects were made in 1962 by Yuri Denisyuk in the Soviet Union and by Emmett Leith and Juris Upatnieks at the University of Michigan in the United States.

 The Star Trek holodeck was inspired by inventor Gene Dolgoff, who owned a holography laboratory in New York City.
 Star Trek creator Gene Roddenberry met Dolgoff in 1973.

-The concept and portmanteau HOLO(graphy) and DECK(of a boat) may also have originated at MIT aboard the sailing vessel Starship through the laboratories of holographer Stephen Benton, inventor of the "Rainbow Hologram" in 1968 and physicist Philip Morrison, a Manhattan project scientist, both of whom entertained Boston-born Leonard Nimoy during his visits to MIT prior to 1987.
+The concept and portmanteau HOLO(graphy) and DECK (of a ship) may also have originated at MIT aboard the sailing vessel Starship through the laboratories of holographer Stephen Benton, inventor of the "Rainbow Hologram" in 1968 and physicist Philip Morrison, a Manhattan project scientist, both of whom entertained Boston-born Leonard Nimoy during his visits to MIT prior to 1987.